Harperlaveal/Roots-App/README.md

 **Setting up the Developement Environment**

-Installing EXPO CLI in order to get the application running.
+Installing EXPO CLI and using the correct version of node.js in order to get the application running.

 Complete the following terminal commands....